davidpomerenke/ba/readme.md

 the personal well-being of existing or hypothetical persons.
 These uncertainties are not on a theoretical level.
-On the theoretical level it has been questioned that such quantifications are metaphysically and psychologically possible at all (cf. <span id="ref:RNDA24nrQa53E" label="ref:RNDA24nrQa53E">\[ref:RNDA24nrQa53E\]</span>Harsanyi 1955, pp.
-317-319).
-On the practical level, these quantifications are de facto happening (<span id="ref:RNDPDFrWFZort" label="ref:RNDPDFrWFZort">\[ref:RNDPDFrWFZort\]</span>Broome 2004, ch.
-9) but there is a great level of uncertainty attached to them (elaborate on thisin two three sents? its interesting).
+On the theoretical level it has been questioned that such quantifications are metaphysically and psychologically possible at all (cf. ).
+On the practical level, these quantifications are de facto happening (Broome 2004 ch.
+9), but there is a great level of uncertainty attached to them (elaborate on thisin two three sents? its interesting).

 Person q from Proof 1 is at different levels in scenario A and B. We can interpret the neutral range as a neutral level u0 = u1 + (u2 - u1) / 2